 Enzymes are made up of proteins and amino acids, and they catalyze certain chemical reactions.
 Our bodies contain countless types of enzymes that help us process food and other things.
 Pool enzymes are made to break down and digest non-living organics, which makes water cleaner, and chemicals more efficient.

-Oxidation vs. Digestion
+Oxidation vs. Enzyme Breakdown

 Downsides of Oxidation

-If chlorine oxidation were as effective as enzymes are against bather waste, why do pools relying solely on chlorine have problems like scum lines and oily water?
+If chlorine oxidation were as effective as enzymes are against bather waste, why do so many pools relying on chlorine have problems like scum lines and oily water?
 Why do those same pools often struggle with cloudy water?
 Why do sand filters routinely get fouled with organic grease and grime?
 And most importantly, why do these problems often cease to exist when a pool is being treated with Orenda enzymes?

 Here is a very quick video demonstrating the other way enzymes work:

 Now here's a video showing a real reaction of Orenda enzymes breaking down WD-40, which is an oil product to represent oils and bather waste.
 Notice the carbon dioxide bubbles, showing the release of CO2 into the air.

 Plenty of pool products exist to address symptoms that stem from poor management of bather waste.
 If the bather waste were handled properly (instead of relying on oxidation to burn through it all), many problems would never start.
 This is why Organic Waste and Carbon Management is our Second Pillar of Proactive Pool Care.

 Let's not forget that chlorine is the primary sanitizer in pools.
 Killing germs and keeping the pool safe to swim in is the primary purpose of having a residual sanitizer in the first place.
 Oxidation is chlorine's secondary responsibility, yet the vast majority of contaminants in water are non-living oxidants.
 So why not let enzymes do the heavy lifting against bather waste, and let chlorine get back to what it's best at?